Does the Zac Brown Band have it right or what?

 - If it’s a bar, and it’s on a beach, it’s a Beach Bar

 - We limited our selections to Sanibel, Captiva, Ft.
 Myers Beach, Bonita Beach, Naples, Isle of Capri, and Marco Island in southwest Florida.
 (Who knows, we may expand into Cape Coral, Ft.
-Myers or the Everglades next year!)
+Myers, the Everglades, or Key West next year!)

 These bars have all this in common and more.
 Several of them are located in resort settings and gladly welcome the public, not just their guests, so don't let that dissuade you from going.
 We checked them all out (tough job, we know) and if we didn't feel comfortable, they weren't included.
 Who needs that?

 So here they are - listed from north (Captiva) to south (Marco Island).
 Enjoy, share, bookmark, but most of all...go!